 To join our euchre community, please Register or Log in

 A high percentage of euchres start with calls from third.
 Even with a strong hand, third seat is a hard spot to try and make a point .
 Yet many players try to make a point when only holding the right and left bowers in their hand.
 It is a wishful call at best.

 The dealer is in the North seat and has turned up the queen.
 Bidding goes pass, pass and West orders the queen of diamonds into the dealer's hand.
 The dealer then discards the king of clubs.

 Next North, hoping to force the maker(W) into using a trump leads the king of hearts.
 East follows suit, South plays the ace and the maker takes the trick with the left.
-Now the maker only has one chance: lead their right and hope the ace is good for the last trick.
-As you can see, the dealer still has two trump and this call results in E/W being euchred.
+Now the maker only has one chance: lead their right and hope his ace is good for the last trick.
+As you can see, the dealer still has two trump and the call results in E/W being euchred.

 Why is that?
 You have realize you are putting a trump into the dealer's hand and that they are now able to create a void.
 They also have the last play on the first lead.
 A much better play is to pass.
 You would then be in a position to euchre them if they pick-up or give help to your help partner if he tries a call in next.

 As a side note, this hand shows the importance of trying a next call when the dealer does pass.